Anthonypaige/investnurenergy/src/content/post/rise-of-residential-wind-turbines.md

 #### **Merging Wind Power with Your Home's Electrical Grid**

 Integrating residential wind turbines with a home's power system can reduce dependence on fossil fuels, lower energy bills, and assist in grid independence.
 Proper installation and connection enable wind-generated electricity to power various home appliances, and excess energy can be stored in a battery.
 This integration represents a step towards a more sustainable and resilient energy future.
-Learn more about energy storage at [Home-EnergyStorage.com](insert link).
+Learn more about energy storage at  [Home Energy Storage](http://localhost:4322/homes/home-energy-storage).

 ![](/images/wind%20battery.png)